alexchilcott/documentation-template/src/seq-diagram.md

 # Example sequence diagram

-For more information, see [http://plantuml.com/sequence.html](The PlantUML website)
+For more information, see [The PlantUML website](http://plantuml.com/sequence.html).

 ![Alt text](/readme.svg)